The new iPhone could disable your pacemaker or implanted defibrillator

-KANSAS CITY, MO (KCTV) -- The new iPhone 12 could potentially interfere with pacemakers or implantable defibrillators.
+KANSAS CITY, MO (KCTV/KSMO) -- The new iPhone 12 could potentially interfere with pacemakers or implantable defibrillators.

 Each year, more than 300,000 people in the United States undergo surgery to implant a pacemaker or defibrillator, which uses electricity to keep the heart beating or shock it into a normal rhythm.